CAD KNOWLEDGE BASE – ALL ABOUT CAD

 This is a free, libre, and open-source 2D and 3D CAD program that was started in 2008 by GPLv3 license and is now further developed at M-Labs.
 SolveSpace uses a NURBS geometric kernel that allows it to represent curved surfaces correctly.

 This software is primarily used for mechanical design, vacuum chambers as well as custom fixtures and fittings.
-It goes further in focusing on accomplishing various tasks like modeling 2D and 3D products as well as preparing models that can be exported as STEP, DXF, SVG, or PDF for 3D printing.
+It goes further in focusing on accomplishing various tasks like modelling 2D and 3D products as well as preparing models that can be exported as STEP, DXF, SVG, or PDF for 3D printing.

 Unlike most CAD programs, on its website, SolveSpace provides a sheer volume of information and tutorials that are refreshingly extensive, clear, and easy to understand.

-Its design process is also fairly straightforward as it has an exciting yet very logical modeling process that revolves around using constraints that ensures accuracy.
+Its design process is also fairly straightforward as it has an exciting yet very logical modelling process that revolves around using constraints that ensures accuracy.
 While creating a model, you first draw 2D plans before you can extrude them into a 3D model.

 This CAD software is also frequently used in a wide range of industrial applications, such as designing and analyzing vehicles, mechanical parts, and the architectural industry.

-BRL-CAD solid modeling system includes high-performance ray-tracing for rendering and geometric analysis, interactive geometry editing, geometry libraries for application developers, a system performance analysis benchmark suite, and more than three decades of active development.
+BRL-CAD solid modelling system includes high-performance ray-tracing for rendering and geometric analysis, interactive geometry editing, geometry libraries for application developers, a system performance analysis benchmark suite, and more than three decades of active development.

 This software allows users to distribute the ray-tracing process over a network of computers.
 To ensure that your models always have the correct proportions as compared to real-life physical objects, when starting a new model, you must always determine an actual unit of measurement.